zuplo/docs/docs/developer-portal/adding-pages.md

 ## 3/ Configuring the Sidebar

-Next you will configure where your new page will be displayed in the developer portal's sidebar navigation.
+Next, you will configure where your new page will be displayed in the developer portal's sidebar navigation.
 Open `sidebar.json`.
-All pages you wish to display should go under the `docs` folder, in the order you want them displayed in the navigation.
+All pages you wish to display should go under the `docs` folder in the order you want them displayed in the navigation.
 A typical sidebar entry consists of the following:

 ```json
 {